 I’ll go farther and say that, not only is it our right to make these demands – it is our responsibility.
 It is our responsibility to fight for full restoration of our profession, not only for ourselves but for those who come after us.
 For future scholars and for our students.
 For our society, which is in desperate need of its scholars and intellectuals.
 It is our responsibility to fight to save the institution of higher education, and to rip it from the talons of those truly vile soul-suckers who have possessed it for too long.

-Corporate colonization of academia has destroyed an entire generation of the country’s scholars, and is on the way to destroying generation #2.
+Corporate colonization of academia has now destroyed two generations of the country’s scholars, and is on the way to destroying generation #3.
 It is destroying the institution of higher learning itself.
 It has ruined the lives of students, pulling them into an educational pretense and burdening them with lifelong debt.
 The death knell is ringing louder and louder each year.
 The corporate colonizers don’t care, because except for the illusion they pay PR firms to maintain, they aren’t in it to serve the mission of academia.
 For many years now, I’ve used the term corporate colonization very intentionally, because I see this as a complete, sweeping domination of one culture over another.
 I think of it the way I think of the colonialism of the last century.
 A powerful culture, in this case, the corporate culture, has conquered the academic culture and uses that domination to create a slavish underclass — those members of academic culture are now the dehumanized creatures serving at the end of an economic whip on the college plantations.
 And those who could and should have fought against it have become the apologists and functionaries of the new power, the way the upper class Vietnamese learned French, converted to Catholicism, sent their children to study in Paris and looked the other way as their own people were being beaten and starved on the rubber plantations.
 I look to the work of scholars like Trinh T. Minh-Ha in understanding what happens to a culture once it is crushed by the dominance of a foreign power.

 We have been abandoned and betrayed.
 There is no denying it.
 And just as those aristocratic Vietnamese functionaries continued to serve foreign powers until the fall of Saigon, the aristocratic functionaries of academia will continue to reap the benefits of the role they play; they will continue to keep their boot on the neck of the majority faculty and the students as long as they are rewarded for it.